 There are many issues piano players cannot detect when playing a piano, which can lead to major and costly repairs!

 Guus van den Braak is a master piano rebuilder/tuner/technician, and has a vast experience in restoration work.
 He knows which pianos sound and play better, and knows all their advantages and disadvantages.
 It is therefore in your interest to engage him for a pre-purchase inspection.
 If the owner or dealer does not allow an independent inspection by a qualified technician, it is best not to buy there.

 Guus van den Braak has the highest qualifications and has tuned, repaired, restored, and rebuilt thousands of pianos during his full-time career of 49 years.
 He has worked on just about every brand and model of piano that exists on the planet – from the most expensive Steinway concert grands to the small humble upright in a home.
 This has given him a tremendous amount and broad range of knowledge and experience in this field.
 You could not ask a better person for an unbiased assessment on a piano.
 The pre-purchase inspection fee far outweighs the huge money he can save you, often many hundreds, or thousands of dollars, and sometimes tens of thousands of dollars.
 It is not smart to be “penny wise and pound foolish.”

 Privately owned instruments for sale

 Guus van den Braak has customers who wish to sell their piano, or are looking to upgrade their piano.
-Only instruments we can truly endorse and are bargains, are listed on our website.
 For further enquiries, please give us a call.